ligato/vpp-agent/docs/kvscheduler/debugging.md

 ### Graph refresh

-During a graph refresh, some or all the registered descriptors are asked to `Retrieve` the values currently created in the SB.
+During the graph refresh, some or all the registered descriptors are asked to `Retrieve` the values currently created in the SB.
 Nodes corresponding to the retrieved values are refreshed by the method `refreshValue()`.
 The method propagates the call further to `refreshAvailNode()` for the node itself and